weixiang0470/NQU/111a_TcpIp/Notes/Week7.md

     - To the the other knows the available buffer size
 - Checksum
     - 16 bits = 2 bytes
-    - Will use Pseudo Header to protect the TCP header
+    - Will use **Pseudo Header** to protect the TCP header
-    - Pseudo Header will include IP of Des and Source, and more...
+    - Pseudo Header will include Source IP, Destination IP, Protocol, TCP's length
     - Is a must
 - Urgent Pointer
     - 16 bits = 2 bytes